Your Sensory-Friendly Toolkit

 We will likely all, at some point in our lives, face sensory challenges.
 Sometimes it’s an over-responsiveness to sounds, smells, touch, sight, or taste.
 Other times, we are under-responsive and have difficulty seeing, hearing, etc.

 Whatever the case, sensory challenges can have a huge impact on daily life.
 They can change the way we relate to others and affect our well-being.
 Luckily, as society gets more responsive to these differences in brain processing, we are seeing the rise of products designed to help with these issues.
+So, let me show you some of the things that have worked for me, and a few ideas and items that friends and family swear by.

 Understanding the vocabulary around sensory issues is really important because it gives us the words to describe experiences that can otherwise be hard to explain.
 When we know terms like hypersensitivity, hyposensitivity, sensory seeking, or sensory avoiding, we can better recognize what we or someone else is feeling and how to get better support.